rickardp/homey-prometheus-exporter/README.md

 * Logic Variables
 * Weather data

+## How to support the project

+* If you can code, PRs with improvements and bug fixes are always appreciated.
+Be sure to check the issue list if there is anything up for grabs
+* There is a lot of different variations of the Homey nowadays.
+The maintainer currently runs a Homey early 2016 (the first production Homey), which is the device that gets the most testing.
+If you own a differnt Homey, testing and reporting issues is much appreciated.
+* If you prefer to, and have some money to spare, I have also set up a donate link that goes directly to purchasing more modern Homey devices so that I have a more modern device for testing.

 ## How to use it

 First, you need a Prometheus.io instance.
 The easiest way to install such an instance is to use Docker.
 This app has been developed